KevinLu0102/Pokedex/README.md

 **Pokémon List**:

-- Display basic information
+- Displays basic information
-- Clicking on a list item takes the user to the Pokémon detail page
+- Clicking on a list item takes the user to the Pokémon details page
-- Automatically load more Pokémon data when the user scrolls to the bottom
+- Automatically loads more Pokémon data when the user scrolls to the bottom
-- Implement a filter to show only the user's favorite Pokémon
+- Implements a filter to show only the user's favorite Pokémon

 **Pokémon Detail**: